Rust for Linux

 The Rust NVMe driver is an effort to implement a PCI NVMe driver in safe Rust for use in the Linux Kernel.
 The purpose of the driver is to provide a vehicle for development of safe Rust abstractions and to prove feasibility of Rust as an implementation language for high performance device drivers.

-The Linux Rust NVMe driver lives here.
-Please be aware that the nvme branch is force pushed without notice.
 The Rust NVMe driver was originally authored by Wedson Almeida Filho and is now maintained by Andreas Hindborg (Samsung).

 The driver is not currently suitable for general use.